alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @base_image.write(@file_name)
 end
 ```
 This function first calls the **draw_axes** which will draw the *axes* Magick::Draw object onto the Magick::Image object *base_image* which is the canvas.
-Then the **draw** funntion is called for the Magick::Draw objects *draw* and *text* and the input given is *base_image*, so the Magick::Draw objects are drawn onto the canvas i.e. Magick::Image object.
-And finally the **write** function is called for *base_image* which is a Magick::Image, the function takes the input a string which would be the name of the file(image) when saved and so the *base_image* is written onto the device.
+Then the **draw** function is called for the Magick::Draw objects *draw* and *text* and the input is given is *base_image*, so the Magick::Draw objects are drawn onto the canvas i.e. Magick::Image object.
+And finally, the **write** function is called for *base_image* which is a Magick::Image, the function takes the input a string which would be the name of the file(image) when saved and so the *base_image* is written onto the device.
 The **draw_axes** function is:
 ```ruby
 def draw_axes